-This action makes use of the Workday Web Services (WWS) to execute SOAP-based operations in a connected Workday instance.
+This action uses Workday Web Services (WWS) to execute SOAP-based operations in a connected Workday instance.

-The full set of operations available can be found on Workday Web Services Directory.
+The full set of operations can be found on the Workday Web Services Directory (opens new window).

-This field is present only for operations that have at least one field that can be repeated.
+Only for operations that have at least one repeating field.

 Select Maintain Contact Information

-This is a full list of all operations in Workday Web Services.
-To find the operation that you want, simply use keywords to filter and narrow down the list of possible matches.
+Full list of all operations in Workday Web Services.
+To find the operation that you want, use keywords to filter and reduce the list of possible matches.

-In this example, we are looking for the Maintain Contact Information (opens new window) operation.
-Here, we are creating a recipe to update the email address of a Workday record when the employee's email changes.
+In this example, you look for the Maintain Contact Information (opens new window) operation.
+Here, we create a recipe to update the email address of a Workday record when the employee's email changes.